 Why is it important?

 To reveal some data about our lives to some application may not look so serious; the problem arises when those chunks of data are aggregated in our devices, services and accounts to be analyzed, shared and sold.
 All that information constitute digital patterns that reveal behaviors, interests and habits of the digital society.
 Many actors, specially big corporations and States, use that information to surveil and influence our lives, through strategies that go from continuous advertisement to intervention in political processes (such as in the Cambridge Analytica case) up to generating citizen rankings (such as in the Chinese case).

 Nowadays there still is little awareness, deliberation and participation of citizens in the definition of the data politics that shape this new digital economy.
 This pilot initiative tries to stir critical consciousness and common construction in this arena.
 Furthermore, it aims to provide with the tools to build in that direction.

-What is DECODE and what does it bring to the process?
+What is DECODE and what it relates to the DDDC process?

 What are the goals of the DDDC pilot?

 The pilot will have several complementary goals:

 - The first is to integrate DECODE technology with the Decidim digital platform for participatory democracy, with the goal of improving it for processes involving citizen e-petitions, providing more safety, privacy, transparency and data enrichment.